Ogilvy Renault

 Ogilvy Renault LLP was a Canadian law firm with 450 members in offices in Montreal, Ottawa, Quebec, Toronto, Calgary and London, England.
-Ogilvy Renault offered services in the areas of business law, litigation and ADR, employment and labour law and intellectual property.
+Ogilvy Renault offered services in business law, litigation and ADR, employment and labour law and intellectual property.
 Ogilvy Renault offered services in both English and French and in civil and common law.

 History

 The firm began in 1879 as Carter, Church & Chapleau in Quebec.
 In 2001, the firm merged with Meighen Demers LLP of Toronto.

-On November 15, 2010, Ogilvy Renault announced it was joining the British firm of Norton Rose with the merger being completed on June 1, 2011, making it one of the 10 largest law firms in the world.
+On November 15, 2010, Ogilvy Renault announced it was joining the British firm of Norton Rose.
+The merger was completed on June 1, 2011, and the resulting firm, Norton Rose Fulbright, was one of the 10 largest law firms in the world.